paramrathour/blog/pages/_posts/2024-12-08-dd-conversion.md

 Apart from these _little things_, here are some more details that will be useful.
 #### Tagging
 - At IITB, students can re-tag courses twice during their undergraduate programme: once at the start of the 7<sup>th</sup> semester and again before convocation.\
-Normally DD students utilise their first re-tagging window either during the vacations after 8<sup>th</sup> semester or duringn the 9<sup>th</sup> semester.\
+Normally DD students utilise their first re-tagging window either during the vacations after 8<sup>th</sup> semester or during the 9<sup>th</sup> semester.\
 However, students who re-tagged courses before converting to a DD cannot do so again until the final window before convocation.
 - For B.Tech. students, Honours Electives (O) count only towards the Honours CPI, not the primary CPI.
 But the DD programmes treat Honours Electives as regular Department Electives (D), and so contributing to the primary CPI.\
 Re-tagging of such courses can lead to changes in SPI and CPI after conversion to a DD programme.